Accorata/StellarisModding/StellarisAscended/Description.md

 [url=https://discord.gg/bHVez2C][img]https://i.imgur.com/4Und3QN.png[/img][/url]

 [h2] Modding Information [/h2]
-(Including some additional information for any mod savvy people who are worried about compatibility and/or modders who wish to interact with this one, as well as any intentional references I included.)
+(Including some additional information for any mod savvy people who are worried about compatibility and/or modders who wish to have their mods interact with this one, as well as any intentional references I included.)

 Additional Thanks To:
 - @TTFTCUTS (For post-launch bug identification and fixes)